- Is It Normal to Experience Gas After Delivery?

 3. Undergoing Episiotomy During Delivery

 Sometimes, natural delivery is not possible.
 If a woman forces it to happen, there is a risk of tissue tearing occurring around the vaginal area, leading to multiple complications later on.
 Therefore, doctors usually make a surgical cut in the region between the vagina and the anus to reduce the stress.
 Once the delivery is complete, the cut is allowed to heal.
-But during the process, the muscles in the pelvis are weak and anal strength is reduced as well, causing gas to remain trapped.
+But during the process, as the muscles in the pelvis are weak, and anal strength is reduced as well, it may lead to withholding of the gas and stools due to pain.

 4. Pelvic Floor Damage